levouinse/sofinco-pterodactyl/README.md

 ## Using the installation scripts

 To use the installation scripts, simply run this command as root.
-The script will ask you whether you would like to install just the panel, just Wings or both.
+The script will ask you whether you would like to install just the panel, just Wings or both (I recommend you to choose both).

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/levouinse/sofinco-pterodactyl/master/install.sh)